gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "How long do you think we've been away?" asked Thokmay.

 "I don't know," said Noxy.
 "It feels like ages.
 Do you think anyone will have noticed?"

 Thokmay shook his head.
 "We'd have heard Kulbinder roaring if they had.
-He'll eat my ears if he finds out what happened.
+He'll have my ears if he finds out what happened.
-Do you think we could just forget to tell anyone?"
+Do you think we could just forget to tell everyone?"

 Noxy almost laughed.
 "I think my mother would put my ears in the stew pot if she found out.